What to Do When Your Bank is Acquired

 An acquisition may not change much at the bank being acquired, but it can give you the push you need to see if there is a better deal for you in terms of fees and interest rates.

-Normally bank mergers and acquisitions are done in a way to make it as smooth as possible for existing bank customers.
-By being aware of the process and any changes that are happening you can make the best decision for yourself in regards to where you bank.
+Normally, bank mergers and acquisitions are done in a way to make it as smooth as possible for existing bank customers.
+By being aware of the process and any changes that are happening you can make the best decision for yourself with regards to where you bank.